 While James and the D class crew carefully got Jason aboard, the Barry Dock lifeboat crew set off a flare to find the drifting trio.
 Overhead, the Coastguard helicopter had eyes on those below.

-Barry Dock Coxswain Martin Bowmer got close to Matt, Kath and Andy, in a rocky area with just over a metre of water under his keel.
+Barry Dock Coxswain Martin Bowmer got close to Matt, Kath and Andrew, in a rocky area with just over a metre of water under his keel.
 The three clambered aboard.
 ‘We train with Barry Dock often, and it was a welcome sight to see a lifeboat with a wheelhouse and some heating!’
 Matt recalls.
 James and Jason were then brought aboard from the D class.

-‘Andy was cold but in good spirits and he recovered quickly,’ Martin says.
+‘Andrew was cold but in good spirits and he recovered quickly,’ Martin says.
 ‘Jason was in a worse state, but given we were only 10 minutes from Barry Dock, the best thing to do was get him to the waiting ambulance.
 In the warmth of the wheelhouse, with a blanket around him, he perked up quickly and was able to walk off the boat himself.’

 Finishing the job

-Jason and Andy were taken to hospital to be checked over, but as they weren’t in any immediate danger there was time to drop James, Matt and Kath off in Penarth.
+Jason and Andrew were taken to hospital to be checked over, but as they weren’t in any immediate danger there was time to drop James, Matt and Kath off in Penarth.
 It was 2.30am.

 But the night was still young for our volunteers.
 After a round of tea and a raid of the station chocolate supplies, there were boats to be washed down, equipment to be repacked, and a debrief to be had.
 ‘We need to check the wellbeing of our crew, and review our performance,’ Martin explains.

 In Penarth, the tradition after an overnight shout is to take a group photo at sunrise.
 The crew flagged down a jogger to snap the shot.
 ‘She must have thought it was the weirdest stag do she’d ever seen,’ quips Kath.